The Ultimate Gay Angkor Wat Tour

 Nearly one hundred smaller temples were constructed in a very small area surrounding the pyramid, and some of them are still in remarkable condition.
-They are largely untouched, except by teams removing Khmer Rouge land mines.
+Many have not yet been excavated.
 You will have a chance to make stops at as many of these temple, including one with a linga so massive that those who became rich looting many of the region's priceless statues and carving could not carry it away.
 Perhaps the best part is that you may not see any other foreigners here at all.

 Later you continue to Beng Melea, a sprawling temple/fortress that is almost precisely one kilometer square, neatly nestled in the dense surrounding forest, the kind of place you would expect to see Indiana Jones.
 While many of the buildings are in total ruin, others are almost intact.
 Several years ago a French film crew built wooden ramps over some of the massive stones that have toppled from once-grand walls over the centuries.
 This makes it easy to see most of the site in relative ease.

 You arrive back in Siem Reap in late afternoon.
 You will check out of your hotel the day you depart for Preah Vihear.
 If you want to keep your room during your absence we are happy to arrange that.
 There will be an extra night cost.

 Day Six: Fascinating Odds & Ends

 Continue your adventure early to take advantage of the cool morning, thhe best time to see Ta Phrom, the iconic temple that is nearly swallowed by trees.
 You also see Ta Keo, where five towers rest atop a five-tiered pyramid, Srah Srang, a ritual bath large enough for a thousand women; and the Eastern Mebon, a terraced pyramid that was once an island on a man-made lake larger than all of ancient Rome.
-Tonight, why not enjoy a culinary adventure in one of Siem Reap's traditional garden restaurants, where you can have a Khmer feast for just a few dollars?
+Tonight, why not enjoy a culinary adventure in one of Siem Reap's traditional garden restaurants, where you can enjoy a Khmer feast for just a few dollars?